KiandaBPM/docs/content/docs/platform/rules/_index.md

 There are two key principles to consider when working with forms:

-1. Rule design - what type of rule you are going to apply and where, for example to a button, field or form
+1. [Rule design](#rule-design) - what type of rule you are going to apply and where, for example to a button, field or form

-2. Rule order - if there are several rules attached to an item like a button, then the order of execution is important and can be modified to suit your needs.
+2. [Rule order](#rule-order) - if there are several rules attached to an item like a button, then the order of execution is important and can be modified to suit your needs.

+These principles are explained in more detail following the [How to get started](#how-to-get-started) section.

 ## How to get started ##

-If you go to **Administration** > **Designer** and click on a process or create a new process, the predefined rules are found in the left-hand pane under **Add a rule**.
+If you have the role **Administrator** or **Design business process** go to **Administration** > **Designer** and click on a process or create a new process, the predefined rules are found in the left-hand pane under **Add a rule**.

 ![Rules](/images/rulesgeneral.png)